Behavioral and Mental Health

 Grief, though universal, isn’t a one-size-fits-all experience.

-“There’s no blueprint for processing grief,” says Julie.
+“There’s no blueprint for processing it,” says Julie.
 “It happens as we allow it to happen.”

 The first thing to know is your grief is not anyone else’s.
 Julie encourages not comparing your grief with someone else’s.
 For starters, this may mean avoiding social media.